frankligy/SNAF/docs/tutorial.rst

 * strigency 4: The novel isoform also needs to have long-read or EST support (as long as the novel junction present in full-length)
 * strigency 5: The novel isoform also needs to have long-read or EST support (whole ORF needs to be the same as full-length)

+An output called ``candidates.txt`` is what we are looking for, to facilitate the inspection of the result, let's use the B antigen viewer shown below.

 Interactive neoantigen viewer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~